spring4d/benchmark/README.md

 I developed and tested with Delphi 10.4.2 but I am aiming to target XE7 and higher.
 The syntax for the benchmark code is using inline variables.
 If on an older version the loop variable needs to be of type `TState.TValue`.
 I tested on Windows 10 but it should run on all Windows versions Delphi supports.
 At some point I might add Linux support.
 Not sure about other platforms though.

+I added support for FPC - tested with whatever FPC version comes with Lazarus 2.0.12 on Windows though - support for other platforms missing.
+I guess Linux will be interesting, not sure about others.

 Please feel free to open issues for questions or bugs you encounter.
 Happy benchmarking!